PurdueCAM2Project/HELPSweb/source/people.rst

 Crowdsourcing for Data Bias
 ###########################

-Use crowd (i.e., humans) to identify unintentional biases in visual datasets.
+Use crowdsourcing to identify unintended bias in visual data and label data.

 .. list-table::